top of page

 TATTOO AFTERCARE INSTRUCTIONS

 How you take care of your tattoo will directly determine how your tattoo will look when it's healed.
-A tattoo is for life, so take the time to help it heal properly.

 PRODUCTS YOU MAY NEED:

-• A mild soap such as Dial Gold (or any other soap that contains no dyes, perfumes or fragrances)
+Soap: Dial Gold (or any other soap that contains no dyes, perfumes or fragrances)

-• Unscented white lotion such as Lubriderm, Aveeno, Jergens.
+Lotions: Unscented Lubriderm, Aveeno, Jergens.

 • Bactine (reduces swelling and discomfort)